Microscopic parameters of a type-II superconductor measured by small-angle neutron scattering

 At some point the FLs begin merging, which leads to gradual destruction of the FL lattice and eventually to disappearance of the diffraction maximum.
 Taking into account the hexagonal geometry of the lattice, this means that when $H_0 \rightarrow H_{c2}$, $d$ tends to its minimum, equal to $r_i\sqrt{3}$.
-According to the data shown in Fig.\,4b, the minimum $d$ is equal to $710 \pm 100\,\mathring{A}$ or $r_i=41\pm6$ nm.
+According to the data shown in Fig.\,5b, the minimum $d$ is equal to $710 \pm 100\,\mathring{A}$ or $r_i=41\pm6$ nm.
 This value of $r_i$ is consisted with the aforementioned estimate following from the LE-$\mu$SR data.

 Next, having $r_i$ one can compute the number density of Cooper pairs $n_{cp}=m_{cp}c^2/\pi r_i^2 (2e)^2=mc^2/2\pi r_i^2e^2$, where $m$ is the free electron mass.
 This yields $n_{cp}=(3.3\pm0.8)\cdot 10^{22}$ cm$^{-3}$.
 Neglecting thermal expansion of Nb, number density of free (non-paired) electrons in this metal at zero temperature is $n_e=5.5\cdot 10^{22}$ cm$^{-3}$ \cite{Grigoriev}.
 Hence, $n_{cp}/n_e=0.6\pm0.15=60\pm15$\,\%.
 Thus, our data furnish a confirmation of the hypothesis of Gorter and Casimir of 1934 that at zero temperature all conduction electrons are in a condensed, i.e. paired, state \cite{Gorter_Casimir}.
-Note that if, as one might assume, $r_i$ is equal to the London penetration depth, then $n_{cp}$ would be four times smaller.
+Note that if, as someone might assume, $r_i$ is equal to the London penetration depth, then $n_{cp}$ would be four times smaller, which is quite unnatural.

-Finally, the radius of the orbital motion of the paired electrons $R_0$ can be calculated from the definition of $\aleph$ and its relationship with $H_c$ and $H_{c2}$ for type-II superconductors.
+Finally, the radius of the orbital motion of the paired electrons $R_0$ can be computed from the above definition of $\aleph$ and its relationship with $H_c$ and $H_{c2}$ for type-II superconductors.
 From this follows that $R_0=\sqrt{3/2}\,r_i/\aleph=\sqrt{3/2}\,r_i {H_c}/{H_{c2}}$.
 Hence, $R_0$ in Nb at 3.5 K equals $22\pm 5$ nm.
 It is worth noting that $R_0$ is the most ``hidden" microscopic parameter and, accordingly, the least accessible for direct measurements (if such measurements are possible at all).
-On the other hand, according to the MWM, $R_0$ is the most fundamental parameter, since the other two ($r_i$ and $n_{cp}$) depend on the material purity.
+On the other hand, according to the MWM, $R_0$ is the most fundamental parameter, since the other two ($r_i$ and $n_{cp}$) depend on the sample purity. \textbf{Summary and outlook}.